stan-dev/stanc3/README.markdown

 # A Starting Point for a New Stan Compiler
-I have chosen to use Andrej Bauer Matija Pretnar PL Zoo as a starting point for implementing a compiler for Stan, as I found it instructive for examples to get started.
+I have chosen to use Andrej Bauer Matija Pretnar PL Zoo as a starting point for implementing a compiler for Stan, as I found it instructive for ultra simple examples to get started.
 Eventually, of course, we'd get rid of the other languages and integrate the shared components.

 # To Get Started